Education

 How A Healthy Eye Works

-For people with 20/20 vision, light focuses perfectly on the retina to provide clear vision.
-Light must first pass through the cornea and pupil and then be precisely focused by the lens onto the retina.
+In individuals with 20/20 vision, light is focused perfectly on the retina, producing clear sight.
+To achieve this, light passes through the cornea and pupil before being accurately focused by the lens onto the retina.

 Understanding Farsightedness